NickMcL/Anime-Recommender-System/README.md

 ### User scores table format

-The MyAnimeList User Scores table has four columns: user\_name, anime\_name, status, and score.
+The Ratings tables in our databases have four columns: user\_id, anime\_name, and score.

-- user\_name - A string containing the name of a MyAnimeList user.
+- user\_id - A string containing the md5 hash of a username from MAL.
+  This is hashed to anonymize the user.

 - anime\_name - A string containing the name of the anime rated by the user.

-- status - A string containing the current status of the user for this anime.
-It can be one of the following values:
-  * Watching - The user is currently in the middle of watching this anime, but has not yet completed it.
-  * Completed - The user has completed watching this anime.
-  * On-Hold - The user has stalled watching this anime, but plans to start watching it again at a later time.
-  * Dropped - The user stopped watching this anime before finishing it, and does not plan to start watching it again.

 - score - An integer of the score the user gave for this anime.
 The score can be any number between 1 and 10.
-If the user did not score this anime, this field will be NULL.